 Making craters, modeling the lunar highlands, recreating the early molten surface of the Moon–all this and more in TerraLuna, the first set of classroom lessons from CosmoQuest!
 TerraLuna is a 15-day unit of inquiry-based lessons that lets your students explore the surface features of the Moon and the Earth, investigating how these two worlds formed and continue to evolve.
 Along the way, they’ll participate in real science as they help lunar scientists map the surface of the Moon with MoonMappers, an online citizen science project that lets the public analyze real data from NASA’s Lunar Reconnaissance Orbiter.
 These lessons have been approved by NASA Product Review for educational resources and are aligned to several sets of science standards: NGSS, NSES, and Project 2061.

-You can download the entire set of materials as a pdf HERE!
+You can download the entire set of materials as a pdf HERE! (or docx)

 Includes activities and lessons on: